World of Darkness: Related media

-In addition to the tabletop games, the series has expanded into other media, including video games, card and board games, the Mind's Eye Theatre series of live action role-playing games, novels, fiction anthologies, comics, the 1996 television series Kindred: The Embraced, the actual play web series L.A. by Night (2018), Seattle by Night (2019), Vein Pursuit (2020), and The Nightlife (2021), and an in-development film and television franchise.
+In addition to the tabletop games, the series has expanded into other media, including video games, card and board games, the Mind's Eye Theatre series of live action role-playing games, novels, fiction anthologies, comics, the 1996 television series Kindred: The Embraced, the actual play web series – L.A. by Night (2018), Seattle by Night (2019), Vein Pursuit (2020), The Nightlife (2021), and NY by Night (2022) – and an in-development film and television franchise.
 Although World of Darkness multimedia projects slowed down under CCP Games, production began anew after Paradox Interactive acquired the series.